Activision and indie dev clash over Warzone trademark

 Activision is ultimately asking for the court to declare Activison's use of Warzone to be non-infringing so that its trademark application may move forward, and block Ficker both from seeking his own Warzone trademark and bar him from interfering with, opposing, seeking to cancel, or otherwise objecting to Activision's use and registration of the Warzone and Call of Duty Warzone trademarks.

-The complaint also includes requests for the reimbursement of "reasonable attorney’s fees and costs" as well as "other and further relief as the Court may deem just and proper".
+The complaint also includes requests for the reimbursement of "reasonable attorney’s fees and costs" as well as "other and further relief as the Court may deem just and proper."